oriconunicorn/read_github_bot/README.md

-- **README:**

 This app is an LLM-powered code chatbot built with 4 experts:

     - **Programmer**: a neat and creative programmer with innovative ideas.
     - **Questioner**: skilled at asking specific questions that help other experts explain their ideas.